Spelling East Cree (Northern) – Boundaries

 The personal prefixes ᓂ, ᒋ are added to Independent verb stems.
 They are joined to the word or the first preverb.
-Note that there is no personal prefix added before the third person (he, she, her/his X) forms.
+Note that there is no personal prefix added before the third person (he, she) forms.

 If the verb begins with ᐃ or ᐊ, then add ᓂᑎ, ᒋᑎ, or ᐅᑎ.

 If the verb begins with ᐅ, then use ᓅ for the first person (ᓃᔨ I, ᓃᔮᓐ we (but not you) and ᑰ for the second person (ᒌᔨ you singular, ᒌᔮᓂᐤ we (you and I), ᒌᔨᐧᐋᐤ ‘you [plural]’); for the third person no personal prefix is used on verbs.

 Note that it is very common for children to use ᒎ instead of ᑰ in words, due to regular language change :

 Table of Contents

 - Syllabic Finals

 - ᐃ, ᐄ and ᔨ

 - Syllabic symbols not to forget to write